chriskirknielsen/dotcom-2024/src/content/projects/devographics-surveys/index.md

 {% gallery %}
 {% image './sor2023-cover.jpg' | toRoot, "A logo for the State of React, with an atom depicted with three rings in the center, framed by a hexagon.
 Below, the word “React” is written in Japanese katakana, and below that, in smaller text, “State of React” is written.", "", { ratio: "600/600", group: true } %}
-{% image '/' + assets.images + '/designs/' + reactShirtData.slug + '.jpg', "A rework of the logo for the survey rearranged to look like a science-fiction and/or anime interface, on a midnight blue t-shirt.", 'Get yours at <a href="'+reactShirtData.links.CottonBureau+'">CottonBureau</a>', { ratio: "600/600", group: true } %}
+{% image '/' + assets.images + '/designs/' + reactShirtData.img, "A rework of the logo for the survey rearranged to look like a science-fiction and/or anime interface, on a midnight blue t-shirt.", 'Get yours at <a href="'+reactShirtData.links.CottonBureau+'">CottonBureau</a>', { ratio: "600/600", group: true } %}
 {% endgallery %}